meliodas-sama10/boar_hat/README.md

 # boar_hat
 Hello there!
 This repo is for 30days javascript challenge.
-I'll try my to complete it without being fail
+I'll try my best to complete it without being fail